EmilPopovic/Projekt-Gaj/README.md

 # Contributing

 Contributions are welcome!
 If you find a bug or have an idea for a new feature, feel free to open an issue or submit a pull request.
+If you have any questions, you can reach out to the original creators of the bot on Discord (Mjolnir#6243 and OvajStup#7133).

 # License